 To create reports that access data in the cube, you must add team members to the TFSWarehouseDataReader role.
 To view or refresh data within a report, you must add team members to one or more of the Report Server roles.
-See Grant permissions to view or create reports in TFS.
+See Grant permissions to view or create reports.

-A user who has permission to view the data in the warehouse can view data for all team projects that are hosted in all team project collections in the TFS deployment.
-There is no way to limit access to a team project or collection.
+A user who has permission to view the data in the warehouse can view data for all team projects hosted in all team project collections in the TFS deployment.
+There's no way to limit access to a team project or collection.

 Refresh rate of data warehouse and cube

-The WIT data store is updated in real-time as team members create and modify work items.
-All reportable data from all team projects that are defined in all project collections are written to a single relational data warehouse which is incrementally updated every two minutes.
-Data from that warehouse is then processed and written to the OLAP cube, which is updated every two hours.
+The WIT data store is updated in real time as team members create and modify work items.
+All reportable data from all team projects that are defined in all project collections are written to a single relational data warehouse.
+That data warehouse is incrementally updated every two minutes.
+Data from the warehouse is then processed and written to the OLAP cube.
+The OLAP cube is updated every two hours.
 To learn more about process control settings, see Change a process control setting for the data warehouse or Analysis Services cube.

 Resolving schema conflicts and managing the data warehouse

 Schema conflicts occur when a set of attributes for reportable fields differs across team project collections.
 Schema conflicts might block processing of the data warehouse and the Analysis Services cube.
-You must correct conflicts to unblock processing of the warehouse and for reports to work correctly.
+Correct conflicts to unblock processing of the warehouse and for reports to work correctly.
 See Resolve schema conflicts that are occurring in the data warehouse.

 Manage and troubleshoot the data warehouse and analysis services cube